Efficient Temporal Sentence Grounding in Videos with Multi-Teacher Knowledge Distillation: Introduction

-Through the above approach, the whole student model is required to learn from both the isomorphic and heterogeneous teachers which serve as complementary cues to provide an enhanced supervisory signal when model training.
+Several challenges arise: Firstly, different models may yield heterogeneous outputs such as varying candidate spans or probability distributions.
+Secondly, backpropagating knowledge is difficult from the last to the front layers, limiting the student shallow layer to learn from teacher models \cite{romero2014fitnets}.

+For the first challenge, we unify the heterogeneity of model outputs by converting them into a unified 1D probability distribution.
+This enables us to seamlessly integrate the knowledge during the model training.
+The 1D distribution, derived from the span-based method in the proposal-free catalog, offers a speed advantage over proposal-based methods.

+To integrate knowledge from various models, we have developed a Knowledge Aggregation Unit (KAU).
+This unit utilizes multi-scale information \cite{li2021online} to derive a higher-quality target distribution, moving beyond mere averaging of probabilities.
+The KAU adaptively assigns weights to different teacher models.
+This approach overcomes the limitations of manually tuning weights, a sensitive hyperparameter in multi-teacher distillation \cite{liu2022meta}.

+Regarding the second challenge, we implemented a shared layer strategy to facilitate the transfer of shallow knowledge from the teacher to the student model.
+This involves co-training a teacher model with our student model, sharing encoder layers and aligning hidden states.
+Such an arrangement ensures comprehensive and global knowledge acquisition by the student model.

 During inference, we only exploit the student model to perform inference, which does not add computational overhead.
 To sum up, this paper's primary contributions can be distilled into three main points, which are outlined below:

 \begin{itemize}[leftmargin=*] \item We propose a multi-teacher knowledge distillation framework for the TSGV task.
 This approach substantially reduces the time consumed and significantly decreases the number of parameters, while still maintaining high levels of accuracy.